 SlideRule Provisioner

-The purpose of the SlideRule Provisioner is to replace the provisioning capabilities of the SlideRule Provisioning System with a simpler, less capable, lambda-based service that provides essential functionality for developers.
+The purpose of the SlideRule Provisioner is to replace the provisioning capabilities of the SlideRule Provisioning System with a simpler, less capable, lambda-based service that provides essential functionality for developers and team members.

 Targeted Use cases